When stress at work threatened to overwhelm me, I’d perform a calming ritual.

-You may not retire as early as FIRE, but you get the option of working less sooner or working for other reasons than just for the money.
+You may not retire as early as FIRE, but you get the option of working less sooner or working for reasons besides money.

-There are many benefits to working.
-Without a laser focus on the money part, working is a different experience.
+There are many benefits to working, and without a laser focus on the money part, working can be a different experience.

-Coast FI still requires some up-front sacrifice to scrape up the money to invest.
+Coast FI still requires up-front sacrifice to build your retirement funds.
 It also requires a dose of frugality since if your expenses grow each year, you’ll “un-Coast FI” yourself.

 Most articles I’ve read talk about this being a path for younger people in their 20s and 30s.
 Coast FI sounds great in theory when you’re younger, but you probably don’t earn as much when starting a career.
-Plus, you are likely setting up a household, and it’s expensive.
+Plus, you’re likely setting up a household, and that’s expensive.

 Don’t let this stop you, but don’t feel guilty if you find it challenging.
 It is.